 L.W.
 Seddon Consulting, LLC – President

 Leigh Seddon is the founder of Solar Works, Inc., which became Alteris Renewables in 2008 and merged with Real Goods Solar in 2011.
-Over the 30 years since the founding of Solar Works, he has overseen the design and installation thousands of photovoltaic and solar thermal projects in the U.S. and in developing countries.
+Over the 30 years since the founding of Solar Works, he has overseen the design and installation of thousands of photovoltaic and solar thermal projects in the U.S. and in developing countries.
 Leigh currently works as a renewable energy consultant located in Montpelier, Vermont.
 Over his career, he has served as an energy consultant to electric utilities, the U.S. Department of Energy, the U.S. Agency for International Development, and the World Bank.
 Leigh has also served as a trustee of Renewable Energy Vermont, the Vermont Public Interest Research Group (VPIRG), the Vermont Natural Resources Council, and other Vermont non-governmental organizations.
-He is currently Board Chair of Energy Action Network.